 Regarding range, in a straight line without any walls, I was able to achieve approximately

-In regards to battery life, charging had taken just a little over 2 hrs to fully charge from a dead battery and during my initial test draining the battery, I achieved 5hrs and 28 minutes.
-Kind of shocked considering its more than what Jabra is suggesting, I retested this again with 50% volume to have an even base to gauge, I was able to achieve 5 hours and 47 minutes on my second battery drain test.
+In regards to battery life, charging had taken just a little over 2 hrs to fully charge from a dead battery and during my initial test draining the battery, I achieved 5 hours and 28 minutes – kind of shocked considering its more than what Jabra is suggesting, I retested this again with 50% volume to have an even base to gauge, I was able to achieve 5 hours and 47 minutes on my second battery drain test.
 Overall, better than what Jabra is suggesting.

-There’s no other extra features like some other earbuds except these are dust and water resistant.
+There are no other extra features like some other earbuds except these are dust and water resistant.
 There’s no case that comes with these which I thought was a bit lacking, but I guess you can say it justifies the price.
-Overall, if you’re looking for a simple pair of earbuds, great sound for the average consumer, and budget conscious, no questions you should look into these yourself.
+Overall, if you’re looking for a simple pair of earbuds, great sound for the average consumer, and budget conscious, no questions you should look into the Jabra Sport Coach earphones for yourself.